-1..
-The Thurifer is, for instance, the Altar Server who carries the thurible for incensings.
+The Thurifer is the altar Server who carries the thurible for incensings.
 Incense has always been used during religious ceremonies, to give them solemnity and sacredness.
 Its use is nonetheless optional, and occurs at different times of the Mass, usually at the beginning, on the entrance of the priest and his assistants, when the Gospel is being preached or before the consecration.
 Other occasions, like processions, burials and blessings, allow the use of incense.
 On these occasions in particular, the role of the Thurifers becomes extremely important.

 Often the Thurifer accompanies a “Navicularius“.

 2. Navicularius (incense boat bearer)

 Is the Altar Server assigned to the incense boat.
 During processions, the “Navicularius” walks alongside the Thurifer, so much so that sometimes both roles can be merged into a single Altar Server.
 The duty of the “Navicularius” is to hand the priest the incense boat, so he can draw the grains of incense, pour them into the thurible and bless them.

 Another Altar Server who can’t be missed out, particularly during the most important processions and celebrations, is the Ceroferario